robdodson/robdodson.me/src/posts/some-more-backbone-dot-js-basics.md

   - Backbone
 date: 2012-05-20T15:19:00.000Z
 updated: 2015-01-02T09:01:34.000Z
----

-Here are some quick Backbone snippets to help visualize concepts.
+---Here are some quick Backbone snippets to help visualize concepts.
 I'll move around fairly quickly so if you're interested in going more in-depth then checkout the documentation.

 ### Events